mriffle/teirex-aws-setup/docs/source/set_up_aws.rst

 Add a CloudWatch Logs IAM policy
 --------------------------------
 Follow the instructions at https://docs.aws.amazon.com/batch/latest/userguide/using_cloudwatch_logs.html#cwl_iam_policy to add a CloudWatch Logs IAM policy.

 In the instructions, you will be asked to add the new policy to the IAM role used by AWS Batch.
 This is the IAM role created in the *IAM role for compute instances* section above.

+Once you have created the IAM policy you should also go to CloudWatch and create a Log Group that will be needed for the configuration of the workflow run.

 Make S3 bucket
 ==============
 Create a new S3 bucket to store the Nextflow workflow files and results.
 To create the S3 bucket, see *Creating a bucket* in https://docs.aws.amazon.com/AmazonS3/latest/userguide/creating-bucket.html.
 Refer to the following table to determine what options to select.